Russia at the FIFA World Cup: Top goalscorers

-Russia's top goalscorers at the FIFA World Cup, Valentin Ivanov and Oleg Salenko, have won a Golden Boot award each.
+Russia's top goalscorers at the FIFA World Cup, Valentin Ivanov and Oleg Salenko, both won a Golden Boot award.
 Salenko is the only player who has ever scored five goals in a single World Cup match, and the only player to win the Golden Boot even though his team was eliminated in the group stage.

 Oleg Salenko scored all of his six international goals at the 1994 FIFA World Cup, five of them in a single match against Cameroon.